syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/How-To/Managing Rows and Columns/How-to-make-resizing-possible-in-additional-row-headers-of-a-gridcontrol-and-griddataboundgrid.md

 ---
 layout: post
-title: How-to-make-resizing-possible-in-additional-row-he | Windows Forms | Syncfusion
+title: Resizing possible in additional row headers in GridControl| Syncfusion
-description: how to make resizing possible in additional row headers of a gridcontrol and griddataboundgrid
+description: How to make resizing possible in additional row headers of Syncfusion Windows Forms Grid control, and more.
 platform: windowsforms
 control: Grid
 documentation: ug
 ---

+# Resizing possible in additional row headers in WinForms GridControl

+This page explains How to make resizing possible in additional row headers of a GridControl and GridDataBoundGrid and more details.

-# How to make resizing possible in additional row headers of a GridControl and GridDataBoundGrid
+## How to make resizing possible in additional row headers of a GridControl and GridDataBoundGrid

 The resizing of additional row headers on the grid can be made possible by setting ResizeColsBehavior flag to Grid.GridResizeCellsBehavior.InsideGrid.